OSHAA 30-Hours Professional Diploma in Acute Stress Disorder

 Neurobiology and Psychological Impact of Acute Stress (4 hours)

-• Identify psychological responses such as hyperarousal, numbing, and emotional dysregulation
+• Identify psychological responses such as hyperarousal, emotional numbing, and dysregulation

 Diagnostic Criteria and Differential Diagnosis (5 hours)